-754-9 LAND, STOCK, AND PAYMENTS MADE TO NATIVE AMERICANS
+754-9 LAND, sTOCK, AND PAYMENTS MADE TO NATIVE AMERICANS

-1. Alaska Native Fund distributions
+1. Alaska Native Fund Distributions

 Distributions from the original Alaska Native Fund are excluded from resources regardless of the amount distributed.